Timiprogs/Interactive-Rating-Component/README.md

 # Interactive-Rating-Component
 This is an interactive rating card
-##PLEASE CHECK THE MASTER BRANCH FOR THE PROJECT DETAILS/files
+##PLEASE CHECK THE MASTER BRANCH FOR THE PROJECT HTML CSS, JAVASCRIPT files